Heartburn & Acid Reflux Specialists in Phoenix

 Occasional heartburn is common in adults and should not cause alarm.
 Heartburn is caused by an irritation of the esophagus by stomach acid.
 Despite its name, heartburn has nothing to do with the heart.
 Seeking medical care for heartburn should be considered when heartburn is more frequent and interferes with a person’s daily life.
 The first time you feel a burning sensation directly over your heart, it can be scary.
 Even though heartburn is rarely dangerous, it can cause discomfort, and develop into acid reflux.
-Board-certified general surgeon Shawn Stevenson, DO is experienced in minimally invasive surgery for acid reflux.
-He is also a member of the American Society for Metabolic and Bariatric Surgery, American College of Surgeons, and Phoenix Surgical Society.
+Board-certified general surgeons Shawn Stevenson, DO and Gregory Robertson, MD are experienced in minimally invasive surgery for acid reflux.
+Dr. Stevenson is also a member of the American Society for Metabolic and Bariatric Surgery, American College of Surgeons, and Phoenix Surgical Society.

 What Are The Symptoms Of Heartburn?